 Missionaries and government officials tried to stop the Sun Dance among the Plains peoples.
 While its practice was reduced, for many reservations the ritual went underground and was practiced in secret at remote spots.
-In the United States the Freedom of Religion Act of 1928 guaranteed the rights of Native Americans to practice their religious ceremonies and rituals, including the Sun Dance, although missionaries and government representatives still tried to stop many practices.
+In the United States the American Indian Religious Freedom Act (1978) guaranteed the rights of Native Americans to practice their religious ceremonies and rituals, including the Sun Dance, although missionaries and government representatives still tried to stop many practices.
 During his tenure as director of the Bureau of Indian Affairs, John Collier tried to eliminate restrictions on Native American religious rituals and other cultural traditions.
 Some of the varieties of the Sun Dance may have been lost, but in general, the memories of communities kept the ritual alive.
 Following times of war, many veterans returning to both reservation and urban homes sought out elders to show them how the Sun Dance was done.
 As a result, the Sun Dance has experienced a resurgence.
 Native men and women from around the country, along with some Euro-Americans, often travel to the plains to participate in the Sun Dance.

 Many societies of the plains also adopted an outgrowth of the 1869 Ghost Dance as part of their religious rituals.
 Among the Plains peoples, the Ghost Dance largely consisted of people dancing in a circle for hours or even days at a time.
 It was their belief that if they danced long enough, the Creator would wipe the Euro-Americans away by rolling the surface of the earth up like a giant carpet.
 Under that surface would be a new and pristine earth where lost family members and the important bison would be found again.
 After the victory at Little Big Horn, the Cheyenne and Lakota tried to evade the U.S. Army that was pursuing them.
 For a time, Sitting Bull and his people resided in western Canada.
 Ultimately, the Cheyenne and Lakota returned to their homelands.
 Many were rounded up by the Army and placed on reservations.
 Remember the Ghost Dance is an example of a revitalization movement.
 In this time of distress, many Plains peoples started doing the Ghost Dance in an attempt to bring back their traditional lifestyles.
 Government officials were convinced that the Ghost Dance was dangerous and the Lakota were planning another uprising.
 Indian agents decided to withhold rations until the Ghost Dance stopped.
 Ethnologist James Moody submitted a report to government officials, assuring them that the Ghost Dance was a peaceful religious ritual to help the Native peoples adjust to the trauma they were experiencing and that rations and blankets should be immediately given to the people, but government officials remained unconvinced.
 On December 15, 1890, Sitting Bull was shot and killed while being arrested, apparently by a Lakota policeman.
 The Ghost Dance continued and tensions continued to escalate among the U.S. government officials and the Lakota.
 At dawn on December 29, the Army attacked the encampment of Big Foot and his followers at Wounded Knee Creek.
 More than 300 men, women, and children were massacred and buried in a mass grave.
 Ironically, Big Foot was traveling to the Pine Ridge Reservation to negotiate a resolution to the tensions.